-Apply spray repellents like Deer Solution , an odor-based, systemic repellent, every three to four weeks once plants have fully leafed out.
-Spritz flower buds as they appear with an egg-based product like Deer-Off ; systemic products are not taken up by flower buds.
-Deer-Stopper is a good alternative, or you can make your own repellent; mix and spray the following ingredients every 10 days: 1 egg, 1/2 cup of whole milk, 1 tablespoon of cooking oil, 1 tablespoon of liquid soap, and 1 gallon of water.
+Apply spray repellents like I Must Garden Deer Repellent, an odor-based repellent, every two to four weeks once plants have fully leafed out.
+Spritz flower buds as they appear with an egg-based product like Deer-Off .
+Deer-Stopper is a good alternative, or you can make your own repellent.
+Mix and spray the following ingredients every 10 days: 1 egg, 1/2 cup of whole milk, 1 tablespoon of cooking oil, 1 tablespoon of liquid soap, and 1 gallon of water.

 Continue your summer program.
 Evaluate environmental and biological factors (like the abundance of food sources or the increase in deer numbers) to determine if you should rely on repellents or physical barriers, like fencing or burlap wraps, for the winter months.